 Danish and German as European neighbour languages

-An international conference on language contact in border zones and urban cities
+An international conference on language contact in border zones and multilingual cities

 With our conference we wish to shed light on the significance of borders for the contact varieties used in multilingual territory, both in a structural and a sociolinguistic perspective.
 We aim to improve our understanding of possible common and unique features in different contact situations.